-Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our common stock and is based on 6,873,196 shares of our common stock issued and outstanding as of September 1, 2023.
-Shares of our common stock subject to options or warrants that are currently exercisable or exercisable within 60 days after September 1, 2023 are considered outstanding and beneficially owned by the person holding the options or warrants for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership power with respect to all of the shares of our common stock beneficially owned by them, subject to community property laws, where applicable.
+Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our common stock and is based on shares of our common stock issued and outstanding as of September 1, 2023.
+Shares of our common stock subject to options or warrants that are currently exercisable or exercisable within 60 days after September 1, 2023 are considered outstanding and beneficially owned by the person holding the options or warrants for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person.
+Except as otherwise noted, the persons and entities in the following table have sole voting and investing power with respect to all of the shares of our common stock beneficially owned by them, subject to community property laws, where applicable.
 Information with respect to beneficial ownership by 5% stockholders has been based on information filed with the SEC pursuant to Section 13(d) or Section 13(g) of the Exchange Act, as well as our records and other information known to us.
 Except as otherwise set forth in the footnotes to the following table, the address of each beneficial owner is c/o Semler Scientific, Inc., 2340-2348 Walsh Avenue, Suite 2344, Santa Clara, California 95051.